8 Lightweight Linux Distros Ideal for Intel Atom Processor PCs

-Intel’s Atom processor is a line of low-voltage microprocessors.
-Featured in many ultra-portable devices, like netbooks, net-tops, and tablets, the power efficient Atom quickly showed its limits in keeping up with current software.
+Intel’s Atom processor is a line of low-voltage microprocessors that first appeared in 2008.
+They power many ultra-portable devices, like netbooks, net-tops, and tablets.
+But the power efficient Atom quickly showed its limits in keeping up with current software.

 1. Puppy Linux

 Puppy Linux boasts a tiny memory footprint (or pawprint).
 It’s roughly 300MB and can live on flash drives and DVDs.
 You can even run the entire operating system from RAM.
 Doing so lends a speedy experience on any device, overcoming slow hard drive read-write speed.
 This makes Puppy Linux one of the best Linux distributions for old PCs and netbooks.

 Puppy Linux versions are based on Ubuntu long-term support releases, so you can keep this desktop installed for a long time.